Task-Node/tasknode/README.md

 - 📝 Captures dependencies in requirements-tasknode.txt
 - ℹ️ Records Python version and system information
 - 🔒 Securely uploads everything to our cloud infrastructure

+## FAQ

+### How does TaskNode handle my files?

+TaskNode securely uploads your files to our cloud infrastructure and deletes them after your task is complete.
+If the task fails, the files are retained for 24 hours in case you need to re-run the task.

+Any outputs generated are retained for up to 72 hours, during which time you can download them.

+### How does TaskNode handle my dependencies?

+TaskNode automatically detects your dependencies and packages them in a separate file called `requirements-tasknode.txt`.
+This file is uploaded to our cloud infrastructure and installed when your task is run.

+### How does TaskNode handle my Python version?

+Right now, TaskNode only supports Python 3.12.
+We're working on adding support for other Python versions.

+### Where is the data processed?

+All data is processed in the AWS US East (N. Virginia) region.